Estimating Commonsense Plausibility through Semantic Shifts: Introduction

 Two aspects of semantic representations could influence the capability of ComPaSS in CSPE: the inclusion of commonsense knowledge and the discrimination of semantic nuances.
 These correspond to two key aspects of models used for obtaining sentence embeddings: 1) Modality.
 Language Models (LMs) often suffer from \textit{reporting bias}~\cite{Gordon2013ReportingBA}, which involves systematic distortions due to omitted commonsense details (e.g., `penguins are black' is rarely stated) and statistical biases from fixed linguistic patterns (e.g., `black sheep').
 In contrast, vision-language models (VLMs) incorporate visual information, thus mitigating reporting bias, especially for visually-grounded commonsense knowledge (e.g., object colors or spatial relations)~\cite{paik2021world, zhang2022visual}.
 2) Contrastive learning.
 By training a model to distinguish between semantically similar and dissimilar instances, it enhances the model's discriminative power.
 Representations from contrastively trained models exhibit sharper separability, which directly impacts the precision of semantic shift measurements.
 Given these considerations, we study how ComPaSS performs based on various backbones of both LMs and VLMs, with and without contrastive learning.

 We evaluate ComPaSS against baselines on two fine-grained CSPE tasks that require ranking candidate answers by plausibility rather than binary classification.
 These tasks prioritize nuanced plausibility judgments, where answers may hold varying degrees of validity.
-The first task, attribute value ranking, involves ranking candidate attribute values (e.g., color, shape, material) for objects using structured triplets (e.g., determining that "black" is more plausible than "green" for penguin-color), evaluated on datasets like CoDa~\cite{paik2021world} and ViComTe~\cite{zhang2022visual}.
-The second task, commonsense frame completion~\cite{cheng-etal-2024-every}, challenges models to rank plausible completions for open-ended prompts (e.g., selecting `farm' over `truck' for `Where are farmers with newly harvested crops?'), testing alignment with human preferences and broader commonsense reasoning.
-Together, these tasks assess ComPaSS across input formats (structured triplets vs. free-form text) and knowledge types (object-specific attributes vs. contextual, inferential commonsense).
+The first task, attribute value ranking (CoDa~\cite{paik2021world} and ViComTe~\cite{zhang2022visual}), involves ranking candidate attribute values (e.g., color, shape, material) for objects using structured triplets as input (e.g., determining that "black" is more plausible than "green" for penguin-color).
+The second task, commonsense frame completion~\cite{cheng-etal-2024-every}, challenges models to rank plausible completions for free-form open-ended questions (e.g., selecting `farm' over `truck' for `Where are farmers with newly harvested crops?'), testing alignment with human preferences and broader commonsense reasoning.
+Together, these tasks assess ComPaSS across input formats (structured triplets vs. free-form text) and knowledge types (object-specific attributes vs. general everyday commonsense).

 Our experiments reveal three critical insights.
 First, as a discriminative approach, ComPaSS consistently outperforms prior generative methods in fine-grained plausibility estimation, achieving superior results across diverse model backbones.
 This highlights the advantage of discriminative methods in capturing subtle plausibility distinctions.
 Second, utilizing ComPaSS, VLMs significantly outperform LMs for vision-grounded commonsense (e.g., object colors or shapes), demonstrating that visual information enhances representations and benefits CSPE.
 Third, models with contrastive pre-training yield significantly better results than those without, emphasizing the importance of representations that capture semantic nuances in plausibility measurement through ComPaSS.